Thumbs Surveys

 - Introducing Thumbs.

-- What is the Thumbs survey flow?
+- The Thumbs survey flow.

-- How do I calculate the Thumbs score?
+- How the Thumbs score is calculated.

 - Who are Thumbs surveys for?